This section is for attacking a planet from orbit. The next section is for attacking a planet by ground assault.

 This is the radioactive fallout, radioactive dust that falls from the sky in a long plume extending downwind.

-As a rule of thumb, the fallout is dangerous for about one to six months after the bomb blast.
+As a general rule, the fallout is dangerous for about one to six months after the bomb blast.

 Unless it was a salted bomb, then you are probabably looking at a hundred years or so.
 A salted bomb whose fallout emitted a dosage of 10 sieverts per hour would need about 25 half-lives to decay to safe levels (i.e., to a dosage below natural background radiation).
 For example, a salted bomb producing Cobalt-60 would have fallout with a half life of 5.2714 years.
 25 half-lives would be 131.785 years.
 Tantalum-182 has a half-life of only 114.4 days, it would be safe in about 7.8 years.